ubffm/deromanize/README.rst

   >>> print(add_reps( key['base'].getallparts('shalom')))
   shalom:
    0 שלומ
-   1 שלמ
+   5 שלמ
   10 שלאמ
   10 שאלומ
-  11 שאלמ
+  15 שאלמ
   20 שאלאמ

 A couple of colleagues pointed out to me that this weighting system seems very arbitrary in and it should be based on values between 0 and 1 for a more scientific and statistical approach.
 However, the purpose of the weighting system is simply to allow the person defining to have a greater control over how results are sorted and have nothing to do with science or statistics.
 If you want to sink items in a particular group lower in the final sort order, stick a big fat number besides the replacement value.
 This is the only meaning the numbers have.
 Fear not!
-They only print to help you debug.
+They only print to help you debug and for refinement of the sorting.
 There are some tricky methods you can use to convert the index-generated weights into something that looks statistical currently in the skunk works.

 Also note that weights can arbitrary be added to any replacement directly when it is defined.
 We could get a similar result for the word